Another Super Easy Pattern

 Over that past few months I have received a lot of mail from people asking about the Tunisian Crochet Technique which has led me to compiled this tutorial – I trust the reader will find it to be a comprehensive journey through the Tunisian basics & that it encourages them to delve deeper into this exciting crochet technique – My aim in writing the tutorial was to build confidence so that once you understands the basics you will venture out & explore the multitude of stitch combinations available.

-This Ebook tutorial is now available in my Ravelry shop & also in my Etsy & Zibbet shops
+This Ebook tutorial is available in my online shop, Ravelry & Etsy

 Tunisian Crochet is worked on a long hook, not unlike a knitting needle, resulting in a rich-textured, woven fabric